gvwilson/thirdbit/src/fiction/in-heck/index.md

 No,
 don't interrupt me,
 that's just going to make me cranky.
-You're both on ditch duty for the next month, and if you do somethin' lump stupid like this again you'll be lookin' back on ditches like they were apple pie.
+You're both on ditch weeding duty for the next month, and if you do somethin' lump stupid like this again you'll be lookin' back on ditches like they were apple pie.
 You got that?"